svec/CarND-Advanced-Lane-Lines/writeup.md

 I started with the code from the lectures and modified it to suit this project.

-Camera calibration starts with several 6x9 checkerboard images.
+Camera calibration started with several 6x9 checkerboard images.
 These images are of the same physical checkerboard taken from different angles and distances.
 The checkerboard images are fed into the OpenCV findChessboardCorners() function, which locates each checkerboard corner in each checkerboard image.